The Gyrodyne Helicopter

 Management Office (TMO) at White Sands Missile Range, NM which Gyrodyne

 Helicopter Historical Fndn was pleased to participate in.
-The TMO is the
+The TMO

 At right middle is the DASH hangar undergoing